m1ndflay3r/brainfuck-interpreter/README.md

 If 'streamfile' is not set, bf_run will instead fetch bytes interactively.

+If 'streamfile' is set but doesnt exist, all byte stream calls will result in 0.

 Contents of specified streamfile can be modified mid-program and these changes will be detected.

 You can use FIFO as streamfile for dynamic non-interactive bytestream like so: